Scott D. Ehrig, CFP®, CIMA®

 Co-Chief Investment Officer

-Scott will be working closely with clients to create bespoke portfolios based on their unique expectations for risk, return, and liquidity, diversifying across multiple asset classes.
+Scott is working closely with clients to create bespoke portfolios based on their unique expectations for risk, return, and liquidity, diversifying across multiple asset classes.
 He brings more than two decades of experience in fiduciary portfolio management to the firm.
 Before joining FMA, Scott spent eleven years with Wilmington Trust / M&T Bank as the managing director and investment advisory lead for the company’s fiduciary business in Pennsylvania.
 Prior to his relocation to central Pennsylvania in 2005, Scott served as chief investment officer and senior vice president at First Commonwealth Trust Company in Indiana, Pennsylvania, and a portfolio manager with J.P.
 Morgan Chase in Rochester, New York.

 Scott holds a master’s degree in Finance and Economics from the Simon School of Business at the University of Rochester and completed his undergraduate studies at Virginia Tech.
 He is a Certified Investment Management Analyst, Certified Financial Planner, and maintains active memberships with the Investment Management Consultants Association, the CFA Institute, the Financial Planning Association, and the Estate Planning Council of Central Pennsylvania.